Submit our quick form and get quotes now!

 Some people who are building home extension projects will opt for exterior siding that is different from the rest of the home.
 This can be done harmoniously if we choose materials that fit well with one another.
 Small tip: prioritize materials that have similar maintenance techniques to avoid making your life more complicated!

 If you decide to use the same exterior siding as what is installed on the rest of your exterior walls, you will have to make sure that it is still available in stores.
 If so, you can take this opportunity to carry out repairs and maintenance so that when the extension project is done, there is no visible difference in terms of how clean each section of the house is.

 These articles will help you learn more about the different exterior siding materials:

-Does your home addition project involve the installation of doors and windows?
+Does your home extension project involve the installation of doors and windows?
 Depending on the type of extension you are building, you may want to install:

 For your home addition to work, you also have to consider these factors: